cerner/terra-toolkit/scripts/serve/README.md

 | **-p, --production** | false | false | Passes the -p flag to the webpack config. |
 | **--host** | false |`undefined` | Sets the host that the server will listen on. eg. '10.10.10.1' |

-If no config is supplied tt-serve will first search for `webpack.config.js` in the working directory, if that is not found it will attempt to use the default webpack config supplied by terra-dev-site.
+If no config is supplied tt-serve will first search for `webpack.config.js` in the working directory.
+If that is not found it will attempt to use the default webpack config supplied by terra-dev-site.

 #### In your package.json
 ```JSON